smartanthill/smartanthill2_0/docs/design-documents/smartanthill-overall-architecture.rst

 III.4 SmartAnthill protocol stack
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-SmartAnthill protocol stack is described in detail in a separate document, "SmartAnthill Protocol Stack".
+SmartAnthill protocol stack is described in detail in a separate document, :ref:`saprotostack` .